AtelierNum/unity_toolkit/README.md

 # What it is

 This repo is meant to offer you ready-to-use scripts for your unity prototype.
 They come in two flavors, C# (a.k.a "classic") and bolt.
-C# is the standard way, so most tutorials are written with this and you have a greater potentiel but it is harder to learn, write and read.
+C# is the standard way, so most tutorials are written with this and you have a greater potential but it is harder to learn, write and read.
 Bolt is a graphical/nodal way to write code it is arguably just as hard to write but way easier to read.

 # How to navigate